Please click on a link to take you to each page.

 Pig owners should be aware that nail trimming is neccasary and be willing to trim the piggies nails themselves or bring to a Vet or someone able to do the trimming.

-Some long haired Guinea pigs -such as Silkies, hair can grow quite long and may drag on the floor of the cage and get tangled and dirty so bathing and or a haircut would be needed from time to time.
+Some long haired Guinea pigs -such as Silkies or Peruvians, hair can grow quite long and may drag on the floor of the cage and get tangled and dirty so bathing and or a haircut would be needed from time to time.

 Guinea pigs should be fed fresh vegetables such as Collard greens, Romaine Lettace, peas and carrots a few times a week.